Everything You Need to Know About the Amazon Display Ads

 You have the option to select Audience or Product targeting when creating campaigns.
 Product Display Ads on Amazon as the seller.

 Advertisers can re-engage Amazon shoppers who visited your site or products similar to yours in the past through audience targeting.
 You will be shown the promoted products of your products if customers have seen the detailed pages of your products or similar products in the last 30 days.

 Customers who have recently purchased a product similar to yours are excluded (such as those who are unlikely to purchase your products).
 Designs are automatically generated based on the details of your product.

 Amazon will adjust your bid upward or downward depending on the likelihood of conversion.
-This type of ad is available on desktop, mobile, and mobile app.
+This type of ad is available on the desktop, mobile, and mobile apps.
 Before submitting the ad for review, you can add a custom headline and logo.
 You are only charged for interest-based ads when someone clicks on them.
 Cost-per-click ads are billed on a cost-per-click basis.
 A broad match, a phrase match, and an exact match are the three-match types addressed by these manuals.

 Sponsored Display Product Targeting (New Beta)

 Amazon believes its new Product Targeting (available in beta to vendors and sellers) will give brands a better view into campaign analytics by targeting specific products or relevant product categories on Amazon.

 Among the new beta enhancements are: